 Object detection and its Real-World Applications

-Object detection is a vital component of today’s time that incorporates the use of various sensors and computer vision to observe and identify objects accurately.
+Object detection is a vital component of today's time that incorporates various sensors and computer vision to observe and identify objects accurately.
 Computer vision technology is known for its flexibility and has expanded much in recent years.
-It has become an essential part of Artificial Intelligence (AI) and Machine Learning.
+It has become essential to incorporate Artificial Intelligence (AI) and Machine Learning for those aspiring a career in data science.
 Computer vision technology is based on concepts such as CNN (Convoluted Neural Networks) and deep learning.

 How Does Object Detection Work?

 Object detection is a computer vision technique that aims to locate and identify objects within an image or video.
-Object detection also allows the detection of objects or targets from a visual feed in real-time.
-The process involves a series of steps designed to recognise and label the distinct entities present in the visual data.
+Object detection also allows the detection of objects or targets from a visual feed in real time.
+The process involves steps designed to recognise and label the distinct entities in the graphical data.

 Benefits of Object Detection